ntop/n2n/doc/Building.md

 Just make sure that the correct architecture is set, too. `-march=native` usually works quite well.

-## Disable Nulticast Local Peer Detection
+## Disable Multicast Local Peer Detection

 For better local peer detection, the edges try to detect local peers by sending REGISTER packets to a certain multicast address.
 Also, edges listen to this address to eventually